zinebnadak/Microprocessors-and-signals_pd3/arduino-sensor-monitor/README.md

 ## What It Does

 The KY-038 sound sensor captures ambient sound as an analog voltage.
 The Arduino Uno samples it, converts it to a number (0–1023) via its built-in ADC (analog-to-digital converter), and streams the values over USB serial to a Raspberry Pi.
 The Pi logs every reading to a CSV file and plots them as a live graph.
-A buzzer fires when sound crosses a set threshold.

 ```
 Sound → KY-038 → Arduino (ADC + Serial) → Raspberry Pi → Graph & Log